-Mrs. Kullman has served as Chair of E.I. du Pont de Nemours and Company (basic materials and innovative products and services for diverse industries) since December 2009.
-She has also served as Chief Executive Officer of DuPont since Danuary 2009 and as a director of DuPont since 2008.
-Mrs. Kullman served as President of DuPont since 1008 by DuPont since 2008.
-From 2006 from 20 (CTEq).
+Committees: Audit Finance Public Issues Review Mrs. Kullman has served as Chair of E.I. du Pont de Nemours and Company (basic materials and innovative products and services for diverse industries) since December 2009.
+She has also served as Chief Executive Officer of DuPont since January 2009 and as a director of DuPont since 2008.
+Mrs. Kullman served as President of DuPont from October 2008 to December 2008.
+From June 2006 through September 2008, she served as Executive Vice President responsible for DuPont Coatings & Color Technologies, DuPont Electronic & Communication Technologies, DuPont Performance Materials, DuPont Safety & Protection, Marketing & Sales, Pharmaceuticals, Risk Management, and Safety & Sustainability.
+Prior to that, Mrs. Kullman was Group Vice President-DuPont Safety & Protection.
+She is Chair of the U.S.-China Business Council and is a member of the US-India CEO Forum, the Business Council, the Board of Directors of Catalyst and the Board of Change the Equation (CTEq).
 Mrs. Kullman is co-chair of the National Academy of Engineering Committee on Changing the Conversation: From Research to Action.
 She also serves on the Board of Trustees of Tufts University and the Board of Overseers at Tufts University School of Engineering.

-Active CEO of innovative S&P 100 company with global operations

-- \ Experience in application of market-driven science to new product development - · Insights in implementation of business strategies in global markets
+- · Active CEO of innovative S&P 100 company with global operations - · Experience in application of market-driven science to new product development - Insights in implementation of business strategies in global markets